Top quality CPD, political representation & social networking

 Benefits of Membership

-As the name suggests, Full Membership of the Association is only open to practitioners however at the AGM in January 2016, members agreed to introduce a new category of membership – Associate Membership – this will allow vets not in practice to avail of the AVSPNI CPD programme at members’ rates.
+As the name suggests, Full Membership of the Association is only open to practitioners however at the AGM in January 2016, members agreed to introduce a new category of membership – Associate Membership – this will allow vets not in practice or not in Northern Ireland to avail of the AVSPNI CPD programme at members’ rates.

 The AVSPNI CPD programme generally includes the following events each year.
 All events are open to all vets regardless of their area of work.
 Most events are also open to non-members on payment of a registration fee.